evoluteur/evolutility-ui-jquery/README.md

 bower install evolutility#master
 ```

-By default, Evolutility uses LocalStorage but it can be configured for REST (using [Evolutility-server](https://github.com/evoluteur/evolutility-server) or your own REST API).

 ## Views

-Evolutility's views have a Backbone model (to define the data) and also a UI-model (to define the UI for this model).
+Evolutility's views have a Backbone model (to define the data) and also a UI-model (to define the UI to display the data and interact with it).

 All views for a Backbone model and collection share a single UI-Model which defines of all UI elements across views in a simple declarative way.